London River Bank

 Units available

-Thames21 has an initial pipeline of 30 watercourse biodiversity units through a programme of river restoration projects in the Ravensbourne and Lea and Brent Catchments.
+Thames21 have an identified a pipeline of watercourse biodiversity units through a program of river restoration projects in the Ravensbourne, Lea and Brent Catchments.
 Subject to demand we have the opportunity to scale up across multiple catchments.

 Costs

-From extensive delivery experience and detailed analysis, the costs per watercourse biodiversity units are likely to range from less than £250k, including legal agreements and 30 years of management, monitoring and maintenance.
+From extensive delivery experience and detailed analysis, the costs of creating watercourse biodiversity units are likely to range from between £100K-£200k, including compliant legal agreements with landowners (including some local authority partners) and 30 years of management, monitoring and maintenance.

 Other benefits